TheGreatRambler/universal-search/README.md

 # Universal Search
 A universal search bar for Chrome

+## Note
+This extension will not be developed further because it seems this functionality is already existant in Chrome.
+Go into `settings > Manage Search Engines` and there you can add websites and edit existing websites.
 ## To download
 Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/universal-search/deknpkfddcbiohappodiankifdilkaol?hl=en&gl=US) and press install.
 Once this is done, use the extension!